On Scaling Up 3D Gaussian Splatting Training: Evaluation

 \subsubsection{Gaussian Quantity vs. Reconstruction Quality}

 Scaling to multiple GPUs allows \name to use a larger number of Gaussians to represent scenes.
 A larger number of Gaussians can capture fine grained scene details, and should thus be able to better reconstruct large-scale, high-resolution scenes.
 We evaluated this effect using three scenes: Rubble, MatrixCity Block\_All, and Bicycle, and varied the number of Gaussians used by changing densification settings: we lowered the gradient norm threshold to initiate densification and reduced the threshold for splitting Gaussians instead of cloning until the densification mechanism produced the target number of Gaussians without manual interference.
 We rendered Rubble and Matrix City Block\_All using 16 GPUs and a batch size of 16, while we used 4 GPUs and a batch size of 4 for Bicycle.
 The difference in number of GPUs and batch sizes is due to differences in scene sizes: bicycle is much smaller than the other two datasets.

-In Figure~\ref{fig:perf_vs_n3dgs_stats} we show that image quality metrics (PSNR, SSIM and LPIPS) improve as we add more Gaussians.
+In Figure~\ref{fig:perf_vs_n3dgs_stats}, we show that image quality metrics (PSNR, SSIM and LPIPS) improve as we add more Gaussians.
 The red line in the Rubble and Matrix City Block\_All graphs shows the number of Gaussians that can fit on a single GPU (Bicycle, being smaller, can be rendered on a single GPU).
 Figure~\ref{fig:perf_vs_n3dgs_vis} shows the rendered images as we scale Gaussians quantity, and demonstrates the quality improvements are human visible.
 These results demonstrate benefits of using more Gaussians, and demonstrate the necessity of multi-GPU 3DGS training systems like \name.